kubevela/kubevela/docs/install.md

 # Install KubeVela

 ## Prerequisites
-- Kubernete cluster which is v1.15.0 or greater
+- Kubernetes cluster which is v1.15.0 or greater
 - kubectl current context is configured for the target cluster install
   - ```kubectl config current-context```